September 20th, 2025

 Entrepreneurship is often romanticized.
 Pitch decks, funding headlines, and startup success stories dominate social media.
 What gets discussed far less is the uncertainty, the slow early progress, and the number of decisions made without reliable data.

-An MBA in Entrepreneurship exists because building or scaling a business is not just about ideas.
+The Top MBA Colleges in India for Entrepreneurship exists because building or scaling a business is not just about ideas.
 It’s about execution, discipline, financial realism, and the ability to recover when things don’t work the first—or fifth—time.

 This program is not designed to make you a founder overnight.
 It’s designed to prepare you for the messy middle: the phase where enthusiasm alone is no longer enough.